wp-plugins/ad-injection/readme.txt

 * First public release

 == Upgrade Notice ==

+= 0.9.5.2 =
+New CSS padding options for widgets.
+Fixes for CSS margin options.
+If you are using WP Super Cache 0.9.9.8 you can now switch to its faster mod_rewrite or PHP modes.

 = 0.9.5.1 =
 New CSS padding options for widgets.
 Fixes for CSS margin options.